wangd12rpi/FinLoRA/docs/source/lora_methods/qlora.rst

 For a pre-trained weight matrix :math:`\mathbf{W}_0`, QLoRA quantizes it to 4-bit NormalFloat format.
 During computation, the quantized weights are dynamically dequantized back to 16 bits when performing operations with the input sequence :math:`\mathbf{x}` and the adapter matrices :math:`\mathbf{A}` and :math:`\mathbf{B}`, which remain in 16-bit precision.

-During training, the following hold true:
+During fine-tuning, the following hold true:

-#. :math:`\mathbf{W}_0` is quantized to 4-bit and frozen, receiving no gradient updates.
+#. :math:`\mathbf{W}_0` is quantized to 4-bit precision and frozen and doesn't receive any gradient updates.
 #.
 Only :math:`\mathbf{A}` and :math:`\mathbf{B}` contain trainable parameters in 16-bit precision.
 #.
 The forward pass dynamically dequantizes weights: :math:`\mathbf{h} = p_{16}(\mathbf{W}_0^{\text{NF4}}) \mathbf{x} + \gamma_r \mathbf{B}\mathbf{A} \mathbf{x}`.
 #.
-QLoRA uses techniques like NF4 quantization and paged optimizers to maximize memory efficiency.
+QLoRA uses NF4 quantization and paged optimizers to reduce memory usage dynamically.

 Key Equations
 ~~~~~~~~~~~~